FedGg/fedgg.github.io/_notes/Brands start and end with people.md

 In this sense, brands start and end with people.

-[^1]: Some may argue that so are deities, but that's way beyond the subject matter here.
+[^1]: Some may argue that the same applies to deities, but that's way beyond the subject matter here.